 These mini apple hand pies make a delicious portable meal or dessert.
 If you prefer the flavor of strawberries, give our Strawberry Turnovers With Pie Crust Recipe a try!

 Don't have apples?
 No problem.
 You can use cherry pie filling to make cherry turnovers.
-A nice fall treat are these pumpkin turnovers from The Melrose Family.
+A lovely fall treat are these pumpkin turnovers from The Melrose Family.

 📖 Recipe